segmentio/evergreen/README.md

 Evergreen offers easy Server Side Rendering (SSR) and automatic hydration.

-Evergreen bundles 2 CSS-in-JS solutions, from glamor and ui-box.
+Evergreen bundles 2 CSS-in-JS solutions, from emotion and ui-box.
 To make it super easy to do server side rendering and hydration, Evergreen exposes a `extractStyles()` function that will do SSR for both at once.

 - How to use it with Next.js in the [ssr-next example app](examples/ssr-next).
 - [How to use it with GatsbyJS](https://github.com/segmentio/evergreen/issues/154)